mattragoza/BIOST2041/data-analysis-6/two_sample_means.md

 will test is the difference in population mean change in headache severity between the treatment and control group.
-The null hypothesis is that there was no difference between the groups in the change in headache severity score, while the alternative hypothesis is that the change in headache severity score of the treatment group was less than that of the control group.
+The null hypothesis is that there was no difference between the groups in the change in headache severity score, while the alternative hypothesis is that there was a difference in the change in headache severity score between the treatment and control group.
 We will assume two simple random samples since the study is a randomized controlled trial, and the sample size of both the treatment and control group are greater than 30.
 However, we have demonstrated that the samples have *unequal* variance.
 Therefore we